 To rent a motorbike in Moni you can ask at your guesthouse.
 Rental is Rp 100.000.
 If you want the motorbike as an ojek (with driver) the price is Rp 150.000

 This is a kind of shared “taxi” (a big car or minibus which runs from door to door).

 They run the same routes as buses.
 Costs Rp 150.000.

 To be booked with Gunung Mas.
 See Transport section

 Their website doesn't work half of the time so better to check via Pelni Ende on Facebook

 ASDP ferries to Waingapu (Sumba) and Kupang (Timor)

-WHERE TO GO OUTSIDE ENDE?
+WHERE TO GO OUTSIDE ENDE TOWN?

-I visited Kelimutu three times, the last time in October 2016 but I never went there to see the sunrise.
-If you visit the lakes later on the day, after 9 am or so you will have this wonderful Spielberglike decor almost for yourself.
-Everytime I was there, there were only a few visitors.
+I visited Kelimutu four times, the last time in October 2018 but I never went there to see the sunrise.
+If you visit the lakes later on the day, after 8 am or

 After the walk you first see the two biggest lakes (like twins).
 Later you can climb the stairs as far as the monument to have an overview of all three lakes.
 Clouds or rain?
 Just wait untill they are chased by the sun which gives awesome pictures.
 Enjoy the serenity and nature with a capital N.